dhobsd/castty/README.md

  * `m`: Mute or unmute the recording.
 Recording will continue, but without any audio until unmuted.
  * `p`: Pause or unpause the recording.
 Neither terminal nor audio will be recorded during the paused period.
+When unpausing, CasTTY requests the screen to be redrawn.
+This may cause your terminal buffer to clear.

 ### Miscellaneous